Bob Ansett

-Robert "Bob" Ansett (born 8 August 1933 in Melbourne) is an Australian entrepreneur, actor, author, motivational speaker, and former chairman of the North Melbourne Football Club.
+Robert Ansett (born 8 August 1933 in Melbourne) is an Australian entrepreneur, actor, author, motivational speaker, and former chairman of the North Melbourne Football Club.

 Early life

 Ansett is the son of Reg Ansett and Grace Ansett.
 Reg Ansett was the owner of various businesses, including Ansett Transport Industries, Diners Club Australia, Ansett Australia and, much later, Avis Australia.

 Bob Ansett's parents divorced in 1941, when Bob was seven or eight years old.
 He, his mother Grace, and brother John, soon moved to the United States.
 Ansett grew up in the US state of Alaska, and has claimed that, during the 20 years he lived in the States, he saw his father no more than five times, their relationship seemingly severed by the distance between their places of residence.
 Ansett has said that he never visited his father's home in Mount Eliza, Victoria, or met his three stepsisters.

 In 1955, he was drafted by the United States Army and served in Japan.
 In North America, Ansett attended the University of Utah with an American football scholarship.